jamiewilbraham/azure-docs/articles/cognitive-services/Custom-Vision-Service/go-tutorial-object-detection.md

 Then, use this map of associations to upload each sample image with its region coordinates (you can upload up to 64 images in a single batch).
 Add the following code.

 > [!NOTE]
-> You'll need to change the path to the images based on where you downloaded the Cognitive Services Go SDK Samples project earlier.
+> You'll need to change the path to the images based on where you downloaded the Cognitive Research Technologies Go SDK Samples project earlier.

 ```Go
 // Go through the data table above and create the images